 It has been proposed that pernicious anemia may represent the final phase of a process that begins with h pylori–associated gastritis and evolves through progressive levels of atrophy until parietal cell mass is entirely lost.
 Helicobacter pylori–Is It a Novel Causative Agent in Vitamin [B.sub.12] Deficiency?
 Archives of Internal Medicine.
 May 2000.

 Getting Rid of h.pylori

-If you have long term diarrhea, my account of the effect of Metronidazol may be of interest to you.
+If you have long term diarrhea, my account of the effect of Metronidazol may interest you.

 Background: I got Tetanus on August 15, 2004.
-The ER diagnosed me as Paranoid because I was screaming from muscle contractions they couldn’t see: the site of the injury wasn’t swollen.
+It took six weeks for the “locking” muscle contractions to begin.
+The ER diagnosed me as Paranoid because I was screaming from muscle contractions they couldn’t see: the site of the injury wasn’t even swollen.
 The deciding factor for the ER was hospital records: several years earlier I had tried to kill myself while protesting abuse by IRS.
 A letter I’d written was pinned to me when I was taken unconscious from my exhaust filled car to the ER where I was revived and my “profound B12 deficiency” was discovered.
 Upon regaining consciousness I was taken to the psych ward where, because of protesting IRS, I was labeled Paranoid.
 Thus, more than a decade later the hospital referred to its records rather than my symptoms and “diagnosed” me as paranoid.
-Luckily they gave me some antibiotic, to humor me, as they put it.
+Luckily they gave me some antibiotic, to humor me, they said.